Brownkuyik/Brownkuyik/README.md

 - 🌱 I’m currently learning web development and cyber security
 - 💞️ I’m looking to collaborate on python programming
 - 📫 How to reach me through my mail: kuyikbrown1@gmail.com or contact at +234-8159823821 or my github account:https://github.com/Brownkuyik.
+YOu can see some of my work at www.kuyikbrown.pythonanywhere,com.